zenaiev/hgg-2011/README.md

 ## Creating the working area

-This step is only needed the first time you run this program:
+This step is only needed the first time you setup this program:
 ```
 mkdir WorkingArea
 cd ./WorkingArea